csorgyu/uda_mlops/csorgyu_project_delivery/README.md

 * Tokens can be regenerated, this is a typical maintenance task for MLOPS

-### ML pipeline
+## ML PIPELINE AUTOMATION

+* In this project section we focus on automated ML workflows, which may be recurring maintenance tasks for the model service and model objects
-* AutoML pipeline is used for a reproducible trainings, this is very useful, if we want to control model decay
+* This AutoML pipeline is used for a reproducible trainings, this is very useful, if we want to control model decay
 * Batch inference pipelines can be set up and retraining ones as well
 * The current implementation is a retraining pipeline, that runs every 24 hours
 * The pipeline is created from code, can be verified from the UI
 * The video shows the details of the pipeline being deployed.
 * The screenshots below show, that the retraining is scheduled

-#### Pipeline has been created
+### CREATING PIPELINE

+* In this task we produce a pipeline with one single step: an AutoML based training on a dataste
+* We expect the training to be done many times, and the scenario is making sure, that our model is up to date with the latest data and is less exposed to model decay
+* Dependent how rapsodically the base data changes and also how often  and with wath usage patterns the model is consumed, this can be done with different schedules
+* Pipelines steps are daisy chained together with outputs, so one step can consume and process further the next step

 ![image](https://user-images.githubusercontent.com/81808810/117543114-bad41980-b01b-11eb-8bfa-3627ec86d732.png)